gistiv/DarkRift2SingleEditorTemplate/README.md

 # DarkRift2SingleEditorTemplate
-A minimal project template that shows how to use and launch a DarkRift2 client and server in a single Unity-Editor (without parallel sync).
-Also added some build pipeline ideas that further improve the developer experience and boost productivity.
+A (not so) minimal project template that shows how to use and launch a DarkRift2 client and server in a single Unity-Editor.
+I also added some build scripts and debugging tools that further improve the developer experience and boost productivity.

 The project is intended as a template for 3D multiplayer games with Unity and DarkRift2 with the aim for a maximum in productivity and comfort when it comes to developing multiplayer games.
 Managing server and client builds can often be a pain in the a** and not beeing able to run the server and the client in the same project slows down your development a lot and can be extremly frustrating.